Engine, exhaust, and redrive oil leaks

 It is the nature of (2) stroke engines to “spit” fuel/oil from the throttle and choke shafts on the carburetor.
 Drops of oil form where these shafts exit the carburetor body because the gasoline evaporates, leaving only oil.
 When the drops get big enough, they go somewhere – and it can be anywhere.
 Often they fall on the muffler and stain it.
 They can also splash on parts of the engine which I think has happened here in your photo.
 The air is moving everywhere around the engine and drops of oil can land anywhere.

 In a word, (2) stroke engines are messy.
 Pilots can always apply a degreaser and then wash them down to clean the mess off that accumulates but I do not recommend it often because the water gets inside the propeller hub and, when necessary, makes removing the hub difficult, even with heat, because of the formation of rust.
-Where I live it is extremely dry so it’s not a problem but everywhere else, it can be.
+Where it is extremely dry (desert), it’s not a problem but everywhere else, it can be.
 If you must remove the oil, use a rag soaked with mineral spirits.

 A leaking crankshaft seal is not worth repairing unless it is more than a few drops every time you fly.
 The oil will typically appear at the lower joint of the redrive (Top 80 – others similar) and the engine crankcase.
 However, more than a trace of leakage can wind up in the clutch and cause it to slip.
 Clutch slippage is more an annoyance than a problem.
-If the oil from the leak is black and icky, it is a leak from the exhaust port (most of the time) or from the cylinder/head joint (more rare).
-The oil gets black from having been burned (run through the engine).
-Leaks from the redrive, the carburetor, the base of the cylinder, and the crankshaft seals will always be clear.

 Black oil leaks in any engine also indicate an air leak.
 That is, there is both PRESSURE and SUCTION in the exhaust stream up to the muffler.
 If oil is coming OUT then air is also coming IN.
 An air leak will cause the engine to run leaner and, in certain situations, can cause it to overheat and seize.
 It is another reason why pilots should never attach smoke devices anywhere on a 2-stroke engine except at the muffler.
 The smoke fluid (unlike in a 4-stroke engine) will get into the cylinder to be burned and can overheat the engine.